 Developed in 1930 by Richard Wyckoff, the Wyckoff candle pattern is one of the most valuable technical analysis methods to predict future price movements and find market trends.

-This article will explain how this method works and how to identify and use the Wyckoff chart pattern in forex trading.
+This article will explain how this method works and how to identify and use the Wyckoff chart pattern.

 What is the Wyckoff Pattern?